-If you’re into personal growth, you will at some point outgrow some or all of your friends.
-The sooner you can accept it, the easier it’ll be.
+If you’re into personal growth, you may at some point notice that you’ve outgrown some or all of your friends.

-It can get lonely while you’re transitioning from one group of friends to another.
-You’ll wish that you could go back to the way things were.
+There can be a feeling of loneliness as you transition from one group of friends to another.
+You may wish that you could go back.

 While this may sound harsh, it’s the truth.
 Listen to your heart.
 It requires courage and no one says it’s easy all the time, but in the end, it is the right path to travel.